-Long-term Debtors at 31st March 2018 include a debenture and loan to Ascent Housing LLP, the Joint Venture company, car loans, and a parish council loan.
-The debenture has been classified as a material soft loan; and has therefore been recognised in the balance sheet at fair value (as detailed in section b of this note).
+Long-term Debtors at 31st March 2019 include a debenture to Ascent Housing LLP, the Joint Venture company, car loans, and a parish council loan.
+The debenture has been classified as a material soft loan; and has therefore been recognised in the balance sheet at fair value (as detailed in section c of this note).